-Credit card law compels speedy estate settlement for debt after death
+Law compels speedy estate settlement for card debt

 Many people have horror stories to tell of being harassed over outstanding credit card debts after a loved one dies.
 But a little-noticed provision of the Credit Card Act of 2009 makes it easier for an estate's administrator to settle the account in a timely fashion.